The best PDF readers for Android won't simply make it easy to read PDF's on your smartphone or tablet, but also allow you to do more with PDF files.

 Gaaiho PDF Reader 'only' offers direct support for accessing cloud files via Dropbox, but the ability to add other WebDAV servers gives it a level of flexibility that you won't often find elsewhere.

-Also consider these PDF apps
+Also consider these PDF readers for Android

 ReadEra is an app specifically made for reading a wide-range of documents, especially files intended to be read as books.
 This means the app is not only able to open and view PDF files, but also epub, mobi, as well as Word .doc and .docx files, RTF, plain text, and other text-based documents.